 Looking to get Arbortext?

 We highly recommend you select a qualified Arbortext partner to work with.
-You can find the list of Qualified Arbortext Resellers here: Everything Arbortext in One Place
+You can find the list of Qualified Arbortext Resellers here: Trusted and Qualified Arbortext Resellers

 If you’re not working with one of the companies listed on that page, you’re working with an unqualified partner (Just our opinion, but it’s a good one.)
 And if you’re getting information about Arbortext from someone who isn’t on this list, you can guarantee their information is out-dated, misleading, or outright wrong.